baebhav/What-Makes-Restaurants-Successful-/README.md

 # What-Makes-Restaurants-Successful-
-Predicting success of restaurants using Yelp data and machine learning
+As part of my coursework, I am currently working on building machine learning models that predict the success of new restaurants using Yelp data.
+Our team has just finished cleaning and transforming the Yelp data into usable forms with various encoded attributes.
+I will soon upload the methodology we developed to predict the success metric for a given restaurant including cleaning and aggregation scripts developed with pandas and SQL.
+Once we've identified the optimal models, I will also upload our results.